-Income statement
+Income statement Revenue

-Revenue

-Revenue increased by DKKt (DKK thousand) 14,101 from DKKt 294,365 in 2019/20 to DKKt 308,466 in 2020/21.
+Revenue increased by DKKt (DKK thousand) 30,261 from DKKt 308,466 in 2020/21 to DKKt 338,727 in 2021/22.

-The revenue in the Industrial Division increased by DKKt 13,146 and the revenue in the Building & Construction Division increased by DKKt 955 in 2020/21.
+The revenue in the Industrial Division increased by DKKt 20,187 and the revenue in the Building & Construction Division increased by DKKt 10.074 in 2021/22.

-The increase in revenue from the Industrial Division is a reflection of demand increasing as society reopens.
-However, this development does not compensate for major differences in demand from different industries where the retail sector and the restaurant, hotel and tourism area, for example, have been hard hit.
+The increase in revenue from the Industrial Division is a reflection of price increases for raw materials and a still high demand.
+The development shows major differences in demand from different industries where especially the industry for visual communication has been decreasing.
 Sales in the processing area are in line with the established expectations and make a positive contribution to the bottom line.
-Increasing prices for raw materials have also contributed to the higher revenue for the year.